walles/exactype/README.md

 * Automatic SHIFT handling depending on what kind of field we're editing
 * Make sure two SHIFT presses means ALL CAPS.
 Both when starting with lowercase letters and when being automatically shifted.
+* Make holding down backspace work as expected
+* Improve double tap handling; just have the GestureListener deliver two distinct tap events rather than detecting a double tap and pretending it was two single taps.
 * Add a .travis.yml build config running the unit tests
 * Fix layout bounces, we do four layouts currently on Johan's phone
 * Make the letters look nicer by outlining them, shadowing them, anti aliasing them, bolding them,